 During winter, I always cook with a lot of root vegetables.
 And swede is definitely one of my favourites.
 I think it’s one of those really underrated vegetables that most people don’t know what to do with it.

-The good news is that you can roast swede, add it to hearty stews, and use it to make soups.
+The good news is that you can roast swede, add it to hearty stews, make swede fries, and use it to make soups.
 It’s super healthy, cheap, and really tasty.

 Making swede soup is one the best ways to cook with swede.
 I often make roasted swede, and eat it as a side, or in buddha bowls.
 Here, I roasted the swede and then used it to make soup along with other ingredients.

 This vegan soup turns out so creamy and tasty, and it’s also quite low in calories and fat.

 Many people like eating swede raw in crudites platters, but in our house, we roast swede.
 Roasting swede is so easy, all you need is peeled and cubed swede, olive oil and seasonings.
 I wrote a detailed post on how to roast swede so make sure to check it out.